 Starring: John C. Reilly, Sarah Silverman, Jack McBrayer, Jane Lynch

 What we know: John C. Reilly's arcade baddie breaks out of the local network and onto the world wide web.
 Chaos ensues.
-From iPad games to clickbait, this sequel looks to be throwing Ralph up against the best (and worst) of the modern online age.
+From iPad games to clickbait, this sequel looks to be throwing Ralph up against the best (and worst) of the modern online age, while the latest trailer throws in a whole mess of Disney characters too.
 We can't wait.

 Spider-Man: Into the Spider-Verse UK release date: 14 December 2018